jsamyakcjain/Advanced-Portfolio-Optimization-and-Risk-Assessment/README.md

 Scikit-learn for linear regression analysis (e.g., CAPM beta calculation)

 Installation

 To set up the project locally, follow these steps:

 Clone the repository:

+Bash
 git clone https://github.com/YourUsername/Advanced-Portfolio-Optimization-and-Risk-Assessment.git
 cd Advanced-Portfolio-Optimization-and-Risk-Assessment
 Create a virtual environment (recommended):

+Bash
 python -m venv env
 source env/bin/activate # On Windows: .\env\Scripts\activate
 Install the required packages:

+Bash
 pip install -r requirements.txt
 Install Jupyter Notebook:

+Bash
 pip install notebook
 Usage

 To run the analysis:

 Launch Jupyter Notebook:

+Bash
 jupyter notebook

-Select the Advanced-Portfolio-Optimization-and-Risk-Assessment.ipynb file to open it.
+Open the Notebook: Select the Advanced-Portfolio-Optimization-and-Risk-Assessment.ipynb file to open it in your browser.

 Run the cells: Execute the cells sequentially to reproduce the analysis and generate the plots.